microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/v1.0/docs/Microsoft.Graph.Identity.Governance.md

 ### [Get-MgRoleManagementDirectoryRoleDefinitionInheritPermissionFrom](Get-MgRoleManagementDirectoryRoleDefinitionInheritPermissionFrom.md)
 Read-only collection of role definitions that the given role definition inherits from.
-Only Azure AD built-in roles (isBuiltIn is true) support this attribute.
+Only Microsoft Entra built-in roles (isBuiltIn is true) support this attribute.
 Supports $expand.

 ### [Get-MgRoleManagementDirectoryRoleDefinitionInheritPermissionFromCount](Get-MgRoleManagementDirectoryRoleDefinitionInheritPermissionFromCount.md)